 - Easels, podiums, microphones and coffee with condiments and cups are included in meeting room rental costs.
 Additional audio-visual equipment is available for rent upon request.

 - There are no televisions or mini-refrigerators in rooms.

 - This facility is a smoke-free and tobacco-free environment.
 Smoking or other tobacco use is permitted only in designated areas outside the buildings.

 For more information or to make a reservation, contact:

-Following is a listing of several other opportunities available at the Charlie Elliott Wildlife Center (CEWC).
+Following is a listing of other opportunities available at the Charlie Elliott Wildlife Center (CEWC).

 Several 3-D targets of various sizes and ranges provide a unique opportunity to practice archery.
-Rules are posted at the beginning of the trail, which is located adjacent to the 100-yard shooting range off Marben Farm Road (CEWC's north entrance road).
-Stay straight past Elliott Trial, and turn left into the next driveway to go to the trial.
+Rules are posted at the beginning of the trail, which is located adjacent to the 100-yard shooting range off Marben Farm Road.
 Open daily from sunrise to sunset.

 The Charlie Elliott Astronomy Club meets at the Visitors' Center once a month and frequently views the night sky from an on-site observing field.
 Visit http://ceastronomy.org for starting times, highlights of presentations, and the latest on special events that may come up during the year.